-It doesn’t matter if you know the person or if they have ever seen you or your car before…it just kind of happens.
+It doesn’t matter if you know the person or if they have ever seen you or your car before.
+It just kind of happens anyway.

 When you get this friendly little wave, it says ‘Hey there!
 How’s your day?
 I hope it’s been great, and if you have any trouble, let me know because I’ve got your back.’
 That’s good to hear, even if only implicitly.

-You’ll find quite often that folks in a particular niche will give each other that country gang sign by commenting on each others’ posts, retweeting/otherwise promoting each others’ work and participating in different business ventures that might spring up.
+You’ll find quite often that folks in a particular niche will give each other that country gang sign by commenting on each others’ posts, retweeting and promoting each others’ work, and participating in different business ventures that might spring up.
 The wave says ‘I get it.
-I get YOU.
+I get you.
 Let’s help each other out.’